Haykanoush Danielyan: Biography

-In 1941-1951 she taught at Komitas State Conservatory of Yerevan.
-In 1949-1952 she was the director of the Pyotr Tchaikovsky musical school.
+In 1941–1951 she taught at Komitas State Conservatory of Yerevan.
+In 1949–1952 she was the director of the Pyotr Tchaikovsky musical school.
 Since 1932 she had been a soloist at the Yerevan Opera and Ballet Theater.
-In 1941, she starred in the film "Armenian Film-Concert" shot at "Yerevan" TV studio.
+In 1941, she starred in the film Armenian Film-Concert shot at "Yerevan" TV studio.

 Haykanoush Danielyan had performed songs and romances from Armenian and foreign composers: Pyotr Ilyich Tchaikovsky, Nikolai Rimsky-Korsakov, Sergei Rachmaninoff, Alexander Glazunov.

 Member of the Communist Party of the Soviet Union since 1941.
-Member of parliament of Supreme Soviet of the Soviet Union for 2 convocation (1946-1950), Member of parliament of the Supreme Soviet of the Armenian SSR of the 1st and 3rd convocations.
+Member of parliament of Supreme Soviet of the Soviet Union for two convocations (1946–1950), member of parliament of the Supreme Soviet of the Armenian SSR of the first and third convocations.